Parents and Guardians

 - Writing a title

-- Writing three sentences that go together (ex. beginning, middle, end; three steps)
+- Writing three sentences that go together (for example, beginning, middle, end; three steps)

 - Using details in drawing (later used for writing)

-- Using interesting words in our writing (ex. big vs. huge)
+- Using interesting words in our writing (for example, big versus huge)

 - Writing the sounds we hear using the alphabet chart